cdl-geneseo/geneseo-dictionary/S/Spastic.md

 # Spastic

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spastic

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj) Odd, Crazy &quot;That person is behaving so spastic.&quot; F92; said to have earlier use.
 Source: Dictionary of Geneseo English 1996.
 Not specific to Geneseo.
 A similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=spastic] Dilluvio